TUW-GEO/ascat/README.rst

 - Fork the ascat repository to your account
 - Clone the repository, make sure you use ``git clone --recursive`` to also get the test data repository.
-- make a new feature branch from the ascat master branch
+- Make a new feature branch from the ascat master branch
 - Add your feature
 - Please include tests for your contributions in one of the test directories.
 We use py.test so a simple function called test_my_feature is enough
-- submit a pull request to our master branch
+- Submit a pull request to our master branch

 Note
 ====